This post may contain affiliate links.

 What's ooey and gooey and white chocolate all over??
 These insanely delicious and gluten free almond flour white chocolate chip blondies!

-Just because you can't have gluten, doesn't mean you shouldn't get to enjoy the best of baked goods!
-These almond flour blondies are so chewy and delicious--you will be in love!
+Just because you can’t have gluten, doesn’t mean you shouldn’t get to enjoy the best of baked goods and satisfy your own sweet tooth!
+These almond flour blondies have the perfect chewy texture and are so delicious–you will be in love!

 These Gluten Free Oatmeal Cookies are also a great option to enjoy!